-Signature Healthcare Brockton Hospital School of Nursing has signed and returned the Certification and Agreement related to the Coronavirus Aid, Relief and Economic Security (CARES) Act, to the U.S. Department of Education.
+Signature Healthcare Brockton Hospital School of Nursing has signed and returned the Certification and Agreement related to the Coronavirus Aid, Relief and Economic Security (CARES Act - HEER and HEER II) Act, to the U.S. Department of Education.

 Higher Education Emergency Relief Fund (HEER)- CARES ACT